bilalbox/arm2tf/README.md

 # arm2tf
-ARM to Terraform template conversions
+ARM to Terraform template conversions.
+Tested with **terraform v0.12**

 Make sure to set the following ENV VARs to authenticate with Azure:
 ```bash